 Annex 2

 ARRANGEMENT OF APPROVAL MARK

-a = 12 mm min
+Part I

+a/3 109R - 018754

-The above approval mark affixed to a retreaded tyre shows that the retreading production unit concerned has been approved in the Netherlands (E4) under approval number 109R002439 meeting the requirements of this Regulation in its original form (00).
+The above approval mark affixed to a retreaded tyre shows that the retreading production unit concerned has been approved in the Netherlands (E4) under approval number 109R018754 meeting the requirements of this Regulation in its 01 series of amendments (01).

+The approval number must be placed close to the circle and either above or below the "E" or left or right of that letter.
+The digits of the approval number must be on the same side of the '"E" and face in the same direction.
+The use of Roman numerals as approval numbers should be avoided so as to prevent any confusion with other symbols.

+Part II.A.

+a/3 109R - 013465

+The above approval mark affixed to a sticker of the pre-cured tread packaging that has been approved in the Netherlands (E4) under approval number 109R013465 meeting the requirements of this Regulation in its 01 series of amendments (01).

 The approval number must be placed close to the circle and either above or below the "E" or left or right of that letter.
 The digits of the approval number must be on the same side of the '"E" and face in the same direction.
 The use of Roman numerals as approval numbers should be avoided so as to prevent any confusion with other symbols.

 Annex 3